 You’re not likely to ever have a week that will work out exactly how you planned it.
 That’s okay.
 Adapt.
 Re-adjust.
 Re-work your Sudoku puzzle of a calendar for the rest of the week.
 Worst case scenario, this’ what your ‘catch up’ day is for.

 If I find that I have overbooked myself and there are things I absolutely will not be able to get done, I go back and make sure all of my deadlines and tasks with big consequences are on my schedule and that I only take off the things that don’t fit those categories.

-In readjusting, it’s helpful to ask these questions:
+If You need to readjust your schedule, it’s helpful to ask yourself these questions:

 - What are the things that–even if nothing else gets done–they are the things that MUST HAPPEN

 - What are the things that–if everything else on the list get’s accomplished–in the scheme of things, it’s ok that they didn’t get done?

 - Are there any items on my list that would be best to just let go of and not worry about anymore?

 - Are there ways to make some of the things on my list easier for me?